googleapis/google-cloud-java/google-cloud-examples/README.md

     target/appassembler/bin/ResourceManagerExample get your-project-id
     ```

-  * Here's an example run of `StorageExample`.

-    Before running the example, go to the [Google Developers Console][developers-console] to ensure that "Google Cloud Storage" and "Google Cloud Storage JSON API" are enabled and that you have a bucket.
-Also ensure that you have a test file (`test.txt` is chosen here) to upload to Cloud Storage stored locally on your machine.
-    ```
-    target/appassembler/bin/StorageExample upload /path/to/test.txt <bucket_name>
-    target/appassembler/bin/StorageExample list <bucket_name>
-    target/appassembler/bin/StorageExample download <bucket_name> test.txt
-    target/appassembler/bin/StorageExample delete <bucket_name> test.txt
-    ```

  * Here's an example run of `Stat`, illustrating the use of google-cloud-nio.

     Before running the example, go to the [Google Developers Console][developers-console] to ensure that Google Cloud Storage API is enabled and that you have a bucket with a file in it.